PowerShell/PSResourceGet/Examples/FindRepositorySearchingExamples.md

         ```
         Since searching with `-CommandName` for NuGetGallery repository, it will not be searched and error written out.

-5) Searching with a tag specified and both a repository name specified AND a repository name with a wildcard, eg: `Find-PSResource -CommandName 'Get-MyCommand1' -Repository *Gallery, otherRepository`
+5) Searching with a Command name specified and both a repository name specified AND a repository name with a wildcard, eg: `Find-PSResource -CommandName 'Get-MyCommand1' -Repository *Gallery, otherRepository`

     * This scenario is not supported due to the ambiguity that arises when a repository with a wildcard in its name is specified as well as a repository with a specific name.
 The command will display the following error:
         ```